AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

 ## <Keys.HardKey>Align</Keys.HardKey>
  (D9 and T3 only) Allows copying of attributes between fixtures.
-On consoles other than D9 this function is accessed using <Keys.HardKey>ML Menu</Keys.HardKey>.
+On other consoles this function is accessed using <Keys.HardKey>ML Menu</Keys.HardKey>.
 See [Align Fixtures](../controlling-fixtures/changing-fixture-attributes.md#align-fixtures).